Tonkatsu Sauce vs Worcester Sauce vs Chuno Sauce

-By the way, have you ever heard of Tonkatsu sauce?
-As its name indicates, Tonkatsu sauce is the Japanese brown sauce particularly meant for the Tonkatsu pork cutlet.
+For those unfamiliar with Japanese food culture, as its name suggests, Tonkatsu sauce is a brown sauce primarily meant for the Tonkatsu pork cutlet.

 Worcester Sauce (ウスターソース)